DataBiosphere/terra-docker/terra-jupyter-gatk-ovtf/README.md

 #### Scenario #3: GATK Developers
 In this Docker image, GATK is enabled with OpenVINO™ integration with TensorFlow by default.
-If you prefer to use GATK with with CUDA-enabled GPU devices, then OpenVINO integration with TensorFlow should be disabled before executing GATK CNNScoreVariants.
+If you prefer to use GATK with CUDA-enabled GPU devices, then OpenVINO integration with TensorFlow should be disabled before executing GATK CNNScoreVariants.
 To disable OpenVINO™ integration with TensorFlow, run the command below in the Jupyter notebook.
 ```
  ! export OPENVINO_TF_DISABLE=1
  ```